islamsamy214/learning-pgsql/README.md

 - `ILIKE`: Case-insensitive version of `LIKE`
 - `IS NULL`: Is a null value
 - `IS NOT NULL`: Is not a null value
+- `IS DISTINCT FROM`: Is distinct from a specified value
+- `IS NOT DISTINCT FROM`: Is not distinct from a specified value
+- `ANY` or `SOME`: Compares a value to any value in a list
+- `ALL`: Compares a value to all values in a list

 ### Logical Operators